-Additionally, the bill waives the $100 processing fee for expungement petitions filed under these provisions and clarifies that the new section does not supersede existing laws regarding expungement.
-The changes include the insertion of new criteria for eligibility and the deletion of outdated language, ensuring that individuals who have made significant efforts towards rehabilitation can have their records expunged more easily.
+Additionally, the bill waives the $100 processing fee for expungement petitions filed under these new provisions and clarifies that the new section does not supersede existing laws regarding expungement.
+The amendments include the insertion of new criteria for eligibility and the deletion of outdated language, ensuring that individuals who have made significant efforts towards rehabilitation can have their records expunged more easily.

-Introduced Version: 61-11-26a
+Statutes affected: Introduced Version: 61-11-26a

 Committee Substitute: 61-11-26a, 61-11-26b